Biparker/CodeCollabProj/SETUP.md

-# 🛠️ CodeCollab Setup Instructions
+# 🛠️ CodeCollabProj Setup Instructions

-This guide provides comprehensive setup instructions for the CodeCollab platform with enhanced security features.
+This guide provides comprehensive setup instructions for the CodeCollabProj platform with enhanced security features.

 ## 🚀 Quick Setup (Recommended)